rhielab/3Dgenome/README.md

 ### 4D.
 Comparison of number of promoter-enhancer loops identified from Hi-C 1 billion, Micro-C 1 billion, 2 billion and 3 billion data

+Please refer to 4C for the analysis to identify promoter-enhancer loops.

 ### 4E.
 Significance of chromatin interaction (q-value identified by Mustache) for top 5 loop categories

 Here we show an example Rscript ```plot_average_q_value.R``` to generate the q-value violin plot of different chromatin interactions.
 Please noted that the input ```.tsv``` files are generated from the ```Loop_Rep_overlapAnalysis.R``` Rscript as described above.